 Mastitis means inflammation of the breast.
 It usually affects a section of the breast and commonly shows as a red, inflamed area which is painful to the touch.
 Infection may be present, but mastitis frequently occurs simply as a result of milk stasis which has not been resolved effectively.
 If it is not resolved quickly, symptoms can worsen.

-More information for parents and staff can be found on the Breastfeeding Network and Breastfed Babies websites.
+More information for parents and staff can be found on the Breastfeeding Network website.

 How can mastitis be prevented?